LC-Linkous/AntennaCalculationAutotuningTool/README.md

 While there are unit testing artifacts in some code files, entry at other points in the program will cause some features to not work.

-It is recomended to run AntennaCAT in a virtual enviornment, but it is not a requirement.
+It is recommended to run AntennaCAT in a virtual environment, but it is not a requirement.